liamlopes756/hotel-system-project/README.txt.txt

-🏨 Sistema de Recepção de Hotel — Simulação em C
+🏨 Hotel Reception System — C Language Simulation
-Este projeto é uma simulação de um sistema de recepção de hotel, desenvolvido em linguagem C como parte de um trabalho acadêmico da disciplina de Programação.
-O sistema visa representar as funcionalidades básicas de recepção, como check-in, check-out, cadastro de hóspedes e controle de quartos.
+This project is a simulation of a hotel reception system, developed in the C programming language as part of a university assignment for the Programming course.
+The system is designed to represent the basic functionalities of a hotel front desk, such as check-in, check-out, guest registration, and room management.

-📋 Funcionalidades
+📋 Features
-✅ Check-in de hóspedes
+✅ Guest check-in
-🚪 Check-out de hóspedes
+🚪 Guest check-out
-🧾 Cadastro e listagem de hóspedes
+🧾 Guest registration and listing
-🛏️ Controle de disponibilidade dos quartos
+🛏️ Room availability management
-🔍 Busca de hóspedes por nome ou número do quarto
+🔍 Search for guests by name or room number

-🛠️ Tecnologias Utilizadas
+🛠️ Technologies Used
-Linguagem C (padrão C99)
+C Language (C99 standard)

-Terminal/Console para interação com o usuário
+Terminal/Console for user interaction

-Obs: Certifique-se de ter o GCC instalado no seu sistema.
+Note: Make sure you have GCC installed on your system.